close

 Thanks to the miracle of modern technology, nowadays Netflix offers you hundreds of German movies at just the click of a button.

-German films on Netflix
+German movies on Netflix

 2. Who Am I (Kein System ist Sicher)